herbsjs/herbsjs.github.io/docs/tutorial/create-entity.md

 slug: /tutotial/create-entity
 ---

+Entities are the natural place for abstractions from your domain.
+Usually big things like User, Order, Contract Agreement, Shopping Cart, Schedule, etc are entities.

+Entities have properties (fields), actions (methods) and often is uniquely identified by an ID.

+> Refer to [Getting Started - What's and Entity](/docs/entity/getting-started#whats-an-entity) to know more.

 Since we are developing a TODO list, we have to create two entities: List and Item.

-> Refer to [Getting Started - What's and Entity](/docs/entity/getting-started#whats-an-entity) to know more.

 ## List Entity